Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oregon Stats and Trends

-- Oregon has five wins against the spread in 13 games this season.
+- Oregon has five wins against the spread in 13 games this year.

 - The Ducks covered the spread in their only game when underdogs by 4.5 points or more.

-- Oregon is 5-4 against the spread and 9-0 overall when the team scores more than 25.3 points.
+- Oregon is 5-4 against the spread and 9-0 overall in games when it records more than 25.3 points.

-- When Oregon totals more than 380.2 yards, the team is 5-5 against the spread and 9-1 overall.
+- When Oregon churns out over 380.2 yards, the team is 5-5 against the spread and 9-1 overall.

-- This year the Ducks have 13 turnovers, 10 fewer than the Sooners have takeaways (23).
+- The Ducks have turned the ball over 13 times, 10 fewer times than the Sooners have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.